-Green tea originates from Camellia sinensis and consists of leaves that are not fermented, which allows the preservation of high amounts of antioxidants.
+It originates from Camellia sinensis and consists of leaves that are not fermented, which allows the preservation of high amounts of antioxidants.
 It is good to know that it is made from leaves that have been exposed to minimal oxidation during the production itself.

 EGCG is an extremely powerful antioxidant, which is very effective in destroying free radicals that cause negative changes in the cells (mutations) that can cause cancer.
 Its antioxidant power is 25 to 100 times greater than the antioxidant power of vitamins C and E. You can find 20-35 mg of this strongest antioxidant in one cup of green tea.

-Green Tea contains Caffeine
+It contains Caffeine

 Although green tea contains caffeine, the length of irrigation in hot water can significantly change the intake of caffeine.
-Experiments have shown that using a certain amount of green tea leaves that are soaked in 100 ml of water, have about 30 mg of caffeine after the first five minutes of irrigation.
+Experiments have shown that using a certain amount of tea leaves that are soaked in 100 ml of water, have about 30 mg of caffeine after the first five minutes of irrigation.

-Green tea contains two caffeine-like substances, theophylline (which is actually a stronger stimulant than caffeine) and theobromine, which is slightly weaker than caffeine.
+It contains two caffeine-like substances, theophylline (which is actually a stronger stimulant than caffeine) and theobromine, which is slightly weaker than caffeine.
 Did you know that theophylline was used as a medicine for asthma before years?

 It relaxes the smooth muscles of the bronchial tubes.
 However, they stopped using it as they found a number of side effects, such as high blood pressure.
 It was also used as a diuretic many years ago (somewhere until 1902).

-Individuals who may benefit most from green tea include healthy adults, bodybuilders and athletes, people who have a predisposition or who suffer from various types of cancer, people who want to conserve healthy intestines, people with HIV or AIDS, those who want to lose weight and people who want to prolong their life.
+Individuals who may benefit most from green tea include healthy adults, bodybuilders, and athletes, people who have a predisposition or who suffer from various types of cancer, people who want to conserve healthy intestines, people with HIV or AIDS, those who want to lose weight and people who want to prolong their life.

 Bodybuilders and other athletes (as well as people with a light skin tone) will benefit from additional skin protection when sunbathing due to the ability of green tea to protect the skin against harmful ultraviolet light.

-Having healthy guts and balanced digestion is essential, not only for athletes who need optimum protein utilization and synthesis, and a positive level of nitrogen in muscle cells, but for all those who want to maintain optimum health.
+Having healthy guts and balanced digestion is essential, not only for athletes who need optimum protein utilization and synthesis, and a positive level of nitrogen in muscle cells but for all those who want to maintain optimum health.
 Taking care of healthy intestines will help to improve digestion, reduce constipation and reduce acidity problems.